📌 Overview

 Second, Active Record classes that previously inherited (OOP style) from ApplicationRecord < ActiveRecord::Base would get a new parent class.

-The new parent class would introduce the new DB config for my_animals_db and also have the concept of “writing” and “reading” roles, which we can see below.
+The new parent class would introduce the new DB config for my_animals_db and have the concept of “writing” and “reading” roles, shown below.

 Examples from Rails’ Documentation: